 Author: Chris Tou

-A short manifesto asking ourselves and each other, as tourists, tour guides, travellers, humans, hosts and guests how we can go beyond tourism, its hidden and damaging consequences, and towards the intercultural.
+A short, slow travel manifesto asking ourselves and each other, as tourists, tour guides, travellers, humans, hosts and guests how we can go beyond tourism, its hidden and damaging consequences, and towards the intercultural.

 TIME – PLACE – RELATIONSHIP – COSTS – AWARENESS